Failure of Transmission Line Insulators

 Insulator Failure Rates

-The failure rate of any given type of insulator is really something which can only be assessed by the utilities which use them.
+The failure rates of any given type of insulator is something that can only be assessed by the utilities using these insulators.
 They are the only ones to know how many such insulators have been installed and how many have failed.
-Understandably, insulator manufacturers are also interested to know these figures because they are clearly in a position to take the measures necessary to improve that rate.
+Understandably, insulator manufacturers are also interested to know these figures because they are in a position to take the measures necessary to improve that rate.

-Failure rate of a specific type of insulator can be used as a basis for assessing quality.
-In this case, all failures – mechanical and electrical – should be taken together.
-But from the utility point of view, it is also important to know failure rate evaluated in terms of its impact on reliability of the system where these insulators are installed.
-In this case, it makes more sense to determine failure rate of a particular insulator type based on number of failed insulators that actually resulted in an outage.
-When selection of a particular type of insulator is based mainly on failure rate, it is important to distinguish between these two different assessments of what really constitutes failure.
+However, from the utility point of view, it is also important to know the failure rate evaluated in terms of its impact on the reliability of the electrical system where the insulators are installed.
+In this case, it is more logical to determine the failure rate of an insulator type based on the number of failed insulators that led to an outage.
+When selection of a particular insulator type is based mainly on failure rate, it is particularly important to distinguish between these two different assessments of what really constitutes failure.

 Table 1: Annual Puncture Rate of AC Porcelain Cap & Pin Insulators